Mobile telephone networks

 It is possible to change from one service provider to another service provider and retain your existing mobile telephone number.
 However, before changing to a new service provider you should first check what contractual obligations you have to your existing service provider.
 Under new EU rules that have being introduced, provision has been made to ensure that a consumer can move their number from one service provider to another within one working day.

 Remember that the mobile phone handset that you buy is protected under the Sale of Goods and Supply of Services Act, 1980.
 This means that any mobile telephone handset or other telecommunications item you buy should be

 If the handset or other piece of mobile equipment that you buy from a mobile phone service provider or other retailer becomes faulty you can return it and you can get a repair replacement or a refund.
 The legislation does not specify what kind of redress the retailer has to give you but you should expect that it will be reasonable.
 You can read about how to complain here.
 If you have exhausted the complaints mechanism of the mobile phone service provider and you are still dissatisfied you can take your claim to the Small Claims Court.

-Mobile phone insurance like other types of insurance, insures the handset against loss, theft, etc. .
-Many mobile insurance policies offer to protect your mobile in specific situations, such as accidental damage, from theft, loss, water damage, accidental damage and more.
+Mobile phone insurance like other types of insurance can insure the handset against loss, theft, etc. Many mobile insurance policies offer to protect your mobile in specific situations, such as accidental damage, from theft, loss, water damage, accidental damage and more.
 Often when you purchase a mobile telephone, you may be asked whether you require mobile phone insurance.
 Check the initial amount that you need to pay before the insurance company will pay for any loss or damage to insured items.
-This initial amount you must pay , is called the excess.
+This initial amount you must pay is called the excess.
 If you have home and contents insurance for your home the theft of your mobile phone may be covered by that insurance – you can check this with your insurance company.
-Specific mobile phone insurance may cover other items such as calls made by unscrupulous people.